vruusmann/blog/_posts/2019-12-03-deploying_lightgbm_java.md

 The print-out displays eight input fields, one target field ("Adjusted") and two output fields ("probability(0)" and "probability(1)").
 All fields are expressed in terms of the training dataset.
-For example, the "Employment" input field is defined as a categorical string, whose valid value space contains seven elements (the PMML converter has completely reversed the effect of `LabelEncoder` or `PMMLLabelEncoder` transformer classes that are necessary for feeding string values into Scikit-Learn estimators).
+For example, the "Employment" input field is defined as a categorical string, whose valid value space contains seven elements (the PMML converter has completely reversed the effect of `LabelEncoder` or `PMMLLabelEncoder` transformers that are necessary for feeding string values into Scikit-Learn estimators).

 Evaluating the model: